jorgenbjerkesjo/Omnia-Foundation-Docs/getting-started.rst

  - Below the **Examples** checkbox you can select different code examples to be provisioned to your project, to set you off to a quick start
 - The **Setup basic folder structure** checkbox will add a best practice folder structure to your project

-After filling in all the fields in the form, and selecting all the checkboxes, the following solution structire will be created
+After filling in all the fields in the form, and selecting all the checkboxes, the following solution structure will be created

 .. image:: /images/toolings-project-structure-new.png